-Hexagon Classics are delighted to offer this wonderful example of the final production series of the Aston Martin DB6; the Mk 2.
+Hexagon Classics are delighted to offer this wonderful example of the final production series of the Aston Martin DB6 Mk 2 Vantage (ex Fi).
 A total of just 244 Mk 2 saloons were produced.

-Our DB6 Mk 2 Vantage is a 5-speed manual car producing a reputed 325 bhp at 5,500 rpm and 290 lb ft torque at 4,500 rpm and has a top speed capable of over 150 mph.
+Our DB6 Mk 2 Vantage (ex FI) is a manual car producing a reputed 325 bhp at 5,500 rpm and 290 lb ft torque at 4,500 rpm and has a top speed capable of over 150 mph.

 Flared wheel arches on the Mk 2 accommodated the 6”-wide wheels and high- speed tyres which improved grip and road holding.
 The seats were re-designed with contours to support the passengers better, and larger disc brakes added which stop the DB6 Mk 2 from 100 mph to zero in just six seconds.
 Power steering and electrically heated rear window were standard.